Last Uploaded: January, 2010

 Awards

-• Selected Architectural Designs of the Architectural Institute of Japan 2007 (AIJ, 2007)
+• Selected Architectural Designs of the AIJ (The Architectural Institute of Japan, 2007)

 Previous BuildingPrevious Building Next BuildingNext Building